King and Queen County, Virginia: Constitutional officers

-King and Queen is represented by Republican Thomas K. "Tommy" Norment in the Virginia Senate, Republican M. Keith Hodges in the Virginia House of Delegates, and Republican Robert J. "Rob" Wittman in the U.S. House of Representatives.
+King and Queen County is represented by Republican Richard H. Stuart and Ryan T. McDougle in the Virginia Senate, Republican M. Keith Hodges in the Virginia House of Delegates, and Republican Robert J. "Rob" Wittman in the U.S. House of Representatives.

 Presidentially, King and Queen County is a bellwether county of sorts.
-It correctly predicted the winner of all but four presidential elections between 1928 and 2020, only voting for losing candidates in 1968, 1980, and 2012, and 2020.
+It correctly predicted the winner of all but four presidential elections between 1928 and 2024, voting for losing candidates only in 1968, 1980, 2012, and 2020.